andromeda360/a360-example-repo/customer-churn/README.md

 ## Model flavor built for this use case

-Sklearn (Random Forest), TensorFlow, PyTorch.
+Sklearn (Random Forest), TensorFlow, Xgboost.